-- Choose a text right in the middle of the range for the grade level from the Guided Reading Program your school owns.
+- Choose a text in the middle of the range for the grade level from the Guided Reading Program your school owns.

 - If it is a long text like a novel, choose the first chapter.
 After the first page, count out 100 words.
-Make a photocopy of this page(s) and mark the hundred words.
+Make a photocopy of this page(s) and mark a hundred words.
 (You do not have to worry about copyright as you can legally copy up to 10% of a book for educational purposes.)

 - Before starting the book, do some pre-reading activities.
 Ask the student to read the title and tell you what they think the book might be about.
 Look at the cover.
 What does the cover tell you about the book?
 Is this book nonfiction or fiction and how do you know?

 - Explain to the student that you are checking to see how well they read so you can plan reading lessons in the future.
-Also tell them that you may need to read together a few different times until you figure out the right level, so he/she should just relax and do their best.
+Also, tell them that you may need to read together a few different times until you figure out the right level, so he/she should just relax and do their best.
 It isn’t a text.

 - Have the student read aloud from the beginning of the text.
 Follow along on your photocopy and mark the words that are said incorrectly, missed, replaced with the wrong word or if punctuation is missed, ignored or used incorrectly to change the meaning of the text.
 You’ll analyze this information a little later.
 Resist the urge to correct anything.
 If the student asks for a word, mark that on your page.